Undas: The Philippines’ Day of the Dead

 Precolonial reverence for ancestors

 Ancestor spirits were known as kalading among the Cordillerans, tonong among the Maguindanao and Maranao, umboh among the Sama-Bajau; ninunò among Tagalogs, umalagad among Visayans, and nono among Bicolanos.
 There was no concept of heaven or hell prior to the introduction of Christianity and Islam.
 Instead, the spirit world is usually depicted as an underworld that is a mirror image of the material world.
-Souls reunite with deceased relatives in the underworld and lead normal lives in the underworld as they did in the material world.
+In most Filipino belief systems, souls reunite with deceased relatives in the underworld and lead normal lives in the underworld as they did in the material world.

 Origin of Undas (Day of the Dead)